-While working for Deloitte Consulting, I had the opportunity to work with actuaries based in India.
-When an opportunity arose to travel to India for a month to work directly with our actuaries, I quickly raised my hand.
+While working for a large, international consulting firm, an opportunity arose to travel to India for a month to work with our offshore actuarial team.
+I quickly raised my hand.

-After completing my Fellowship in 2015, I took a short break from my career to embark on a journey around the world.
+After completing my fellowship in 2015, I took a short break from my career to embark on a journey around the world.
 Upon my return, I was interested in ways to get involved with the international actuarial community.
-This interest, and the International Actuarial Association (IAA) Council and committee meetings that took place in my home city of Chicago in 2017, led to my involvement with the Actuaries Without Borders (AWB) Global Mentorship Program (GMP).
+This interest, and the International Actuarial Association (IAA) Council & Committee meetings in my home city of Chicago in 2017 led to my involvement with the Actuaries Without Borders (AWB) Global Mentorship Program (GMP).

 For those not familiar with the IAA, it is a not-for-profit organization that serves as the global association of member actuarial organizations.
-As of November 2018, there are 74 full member (including the SOA) and 25 associate member organizations.
-The IAA is served by approximately 800 volunteers across the planet and an administrative secretariat based in Ottawa.
+As of November 2018, there were 74 full member (including the SOA) and 25 associate member organizations.
+It is served by approximately 800 volunteers across the planet and an administrative secretariat based in Ottawa (Ontario, Canada).

 Actuaries Without Borders was founded in 2003 and is a section of the IAA.
-AWB's focus is supporting the IAA in the development, organization and promotion of the actuarial profession in countries where it is not present or fully developed.
+AWB's focus is supporting the IAA in the development, organization and promotion of the actuarial profession in countries in which it is not present or fully developed.
 AWB provides support, advice and education but does not provide direct actuarial services on a consulting basis.